-These Rules and Regulations For Licensing of Home Nursing Care and Home Care Providers (R23-17-HNC/HC/PRO) are promulgated pursuant to the authority conferred under sections 23-17-10 and 42-35 of the General Laws of Rhode Island, as amended.
+These amended Rules and Regulations For Licensing of Home Nursing Care and Home Care Providers (R23-17-HNC/HC/PRO) are promulgated pursuant to the authority conferred under Chapters 23-17 and 42-35 of the General Laws of Rhode Island, as amended.
 They are established for the purpose of adopting minimum standards for licensed home nursing care and home care providers in this state.

-Pursuant to the provisions of section 42-35-3(c) of the General Laws of Rhode Island, as amended, the following were given consideration in arriving at the regulations: (1) alternative approaches to the regulations; (2) duplication or overlap with other state regulations; and (3) significant economic impact placed on facilities through these amended regulations.
-No alternative approach, duplication or overlap, nor significant economic impact was identified.
-Consequently, the regulations are adopted in the best interest of the public health, safety and welfare.
+Pursuant to the provisions of section 42-35-3(c) of the General Laws of Rhode Island, as amended, the following were given consideration in arriving at the regulations: (1) alternative approaches to the regulations; and (2) duplication or overlap with other state regulations.
+Based on the available information, no known alternative approach, duplication or overlap was identified.

-These Rules and Regulations for Licensing Home Nursing Care and Home Care Providers shall supersede all previous Rules and Regulations for Licensing of Home Health Agencies (R23-17-HHA) and any previous versions of the Rules and Regulations for Licensing Home Nursing Care and Home Care Providers promulgated by the Department of Health and filed with the Secretary of State.
+These amended regulations shall supersede all previous Rules and Regulations for Licensing Home Nursing Care and Home Care Providers promulgated by the Department of Health and filed with the Secretary of State.